RWC Locals: An Interview with John Shroyer

 All through the 1970s, I had opportunities to dig at different sites: the Embarcadero, 2, 3, and 4 buildings (they call them the Levi Strauss Buildings), the Federal Reserve Bank Building, and quite a few others.
 They would dig for the foundations and I would find these bottles.
 I even dug on a ship called the Niantic in 1978.
 We found champagne bottles and pottery bottles all in the hull of the ship.
 It was a whaling ship that came in California in 1849 and they pulled it up on shore and made a hotel out of it.
 They called it the Niantic Hotel.
 First it was a store ship, and then a hotel, and then it burned down in 1851.

 Can you tell us a little bit more about your collections?

 Everything I collect is either from the Gold Rush, or western glass from San Francisco and the Northern California area.
-Bottle collecting started to be a hobby in the 1950s, and then pretty big in the early 60s, but it really grew in the late 60s, when I was just getting interested.
-My dad would take me to dig for bottles and then the minute I turned 16, I got my license and would be in the city until 2:00 in the morning.
+Bottle collecting started to be a hobby in the 1950s, and then pretty big in the early 60s.
+But it really grew in the late 60s, when I was just getting interested my dad would take me to dig for bottles.
+Then the minute I turned 16, I got my license and would be in the city until 2:00 in the morning.
 I would have the best time!
 I also started collecting padlocks, belt buckles, coffee cans, antique furniture, among other things.